 With a superior quality of life and four distinct seasons, Minnesota is rich with outdoor activities and ample job opportunities without having to live in the big cities.
-Minnesota is classic Midwest and provides retirees, vacationers and families looking to escape the confines of the concrete jungles with beauty, landscape, and peaceful towns to call their own.
-Below are some of the best small towns in Minnesota, acknowledged for their supreme livability, outdoor recreation, and slow-paced scene.
+Minnesota is classic Midwest and provides retirees, vacationers, and families looking to escape the confines of the concrete jungles with beauty, landscape, and peaceful towns to call their own.
+Below are some of the best small towns in Minnesota, acknowledged for their supreme livability, outdoor recreation, and slow-paced scenes.

 Grand Marais